sammancoaching/website/_kata_descriptions/rpg_combat.md

 1. Characters can Deal Damage to Characters.
     - Damage is subtracted from Health
     - When damage received exceeds current Health, Health becomes 0 and the character dies
+    - A Character cannot Deal Damage to itself

 1. A Character can Heal themselves.
     - Dead characters cannot heal